There are few finer sights in football than a tricky winger skinning a poor, helpless full-back.

 And full-backs clearly can’t understand him either, with his frankly extraordinary pace and power helping him past more than six opponents per 90 minutes in the Premier League.

-Those two goals against City weren’t a flash in the pan either; a player previously criticised for a lack of end product has four goals and four assists from 1583 league minutes at the time of writing.
+Those two goals against City weren’t a flash in the pan either; a player previously criticised for a lack of end product has four goals and seven assists from 2073 league minutes at the time of writing.